Removing popcorn ceilings is a low-cost DIY that gives your home an instant facelift.

 Asbestos, the joy-killer

 How do I check for asbestos?
-There are two ways: The first option is to purchase a testing kit from a local hardware store.
+There are two ways: The first option is to purchase a testing kit from Amazon (check price here).
 If the result is positive, then you should seek the help of professionals.
 To be really sure, you can go with the second option of scraping a sample into a plastic bag and sending it to an approved testing site.
-You might have to hire professional testers to help out with the scraping (for health reasons).
+You might have to hire professional testers to help with the scraping (for health reasons).
 Then wait for the testing results.

 So you’ve checked and confirmed that you have zero asbestos in your popcorn ceiling.
 All well and good.
-However, things won’t go so easy if the ceiling is painted.
+However, things won’t go so easily if the ceiling is painted.
 Not to go into the physics of it all, but paint actually acts as a water barrier and would effectively prevent you from removing the ceiling.
-So, you would have to spend extra time and effort to first get rid of the paint using necessary chemicals, before moving on to the ceiling itself.
+So, you would have to spend extra time and effort to first remove the paint using necessary chemicals before moving on to the ceiling itself.

 - drop cloth and plastic sheets